 This is a mandatory attribute in the INSPIRE data model but there is no strong need for Member States to capture it at feature level.
-It may be generated automatically when publishing national data for INSPIRE, by attributing a constant value (e.g. FR, NL, UK, ...) to all features of the national data set.
+It may be generated automatically when publishing national data for INSPIRE, by attributing a constant value (e.g. FR, NL, UK... respectively for France, Netherlands, United Kingdom ...) to all features of the national data set.
 Of course, it is also of interest to generate this attribute for dissemination in other cases, especially for use at European or Global level.